tferr/ASA/Notes.md

 Development Builds
 ------------------
 ####Version 3.4.2
+  * Improved macro recording: Fixed a bug that made the Macro Recorder to omit the plugin's name if the user pressed _Cf.
+Segmentation_.
+In addition, Alt key modifiers are now logged;
   * Improved prompts: dialog for tabular data is much more interactive
-  * Fixed a bug that made the recorder to omit the plugin's name if the user pressed _Cf.
-    Segmentation_
+  * Calculates definite integral of sampled profile

 Release Builds